Skip to main content

 • TTY: 1-800-955-8771

-• Mail center: Office of Economic Self-Sufficiency Mail Center, P.O.
+• Mail center: Office of Economic Self Sufficiency Mail Center, P.O.
 Box 1770, Ocala, FL 34478-1770

-• Main fax for public benefits: 1-866-886-4342
+• Main public benefits fax: 1-866-886-4342

 Area Official office Address Fax Useful walk-in help

-Orange County Orange County ACCESS Application Center 609 North Powers Drive, Suite 324, Orlando, FL 32808 (407) 245-2769 Drop off proof, ID authentication, computer use, forms
+Orange County Orange County ACCESS Application Center 609 North Powers Drive, Suite 324, Orlando, FL 32808 407-245-2769 Drop off proof, ID check, computer use, forms

-Hillsborough County Tampa Service Center 9393 North Florida Avenue, Tampa, FL 33612 888-254-7591 Drop off proof, ID authentication, computer use, forms
+Hillsborough County Tampa Service Center 9393 North Florida Avenue, Tampa, FL 33612 888-254-7591 Drop off proof, ID check, computer use, forms

-Miami-Dade County West Dade Service Center 9766 SW 24th Street, Suite 35, Miami, FL 33165 Verification: (305) 377-5544 Drop off proof, ID authentication, computer use, forms
+Miami-Dade County West Dade Service Center 9766 SW 24th Street, Suite 35, Miami, FL 33165 305-377-5544 Drop off proof, ID check, computer use, forms

-Broward County Lauderdale Lakes Service Center 3756 West Oakland Park Blvd, Lauderdale Lakes, FL 33311 Medically Needy: (954) 267-2133 Drop off proof, ID authentication, computer use, forms
+Broward County Lauderdale Lakes Service Center 3756 West Oakland Park Blvd, Lauderdale Lakes, FL 33311 954-267-2133 Drop off proof, ID check, computer use, forms

-Pinellas County North Pinellas Service Center 11351 Ulmerton Road, Suite 130, Largo, FL 33778 866-940-7126 Drop off proof, ID authentication, computer use, forms
+Pinellas County North Pinellas Service Center 11351 Ulmerton Road, Suite 130, Largo, FL 33778 866-940-7126 Drop off proof, ID check, computer use, forms

 What to do if denied, delayed, or blocked

-• How to request a hearing: use the public assistance hearing request page, call 1-850-488-1429, or write to Appeal Hearings Section, 2415 North Monroe Street, Suite 400-I, Tallahassee, FL 32303-4190.
+• How to request a hearing: use the official hearing form, call 1-850-488-1429, email appeal.hearings@myflfamilies.com, or write to Appeal Hearings Section, 2415 North Monroe Street, Suite 400-I, Tallahassee, FL 32303-4190.

-• If the case involves long-term care plan choice: call Choice Counseling at 1-877-711-3662.
+• If the case involves long-term care plan choice: use the Choice Counseling page or call 1-877-711-3662.

-Plan B / backup options
+Plan B and backup options

 • Community partner help: use a Florida partner site if a senior needs scanning, copying, or basic portal help.